 |Expected Start/Finish:||Late 2016 - Mid 2018

 |Australian Government Contribution:||$13,920,962

 |Corridor:||Hobart - Burnie

-Upgrade 7.23 kilometres of the Midland Highway from Symmons Plains to South of Perth.
-The upgrade will involve widening the existing highway through the provision of alternating lengths of 2 + 1 lane arrangements, improving the horizontal and vertical alignment and providing upgrades to the Woolmers Lane and Leighlands Secondary Road junctions.
+The project has upgraded approximately 7.23km of the Midland Highway from Symmons Plains to South of Perth.
+The upgrade involved widening the existing highway through the provision of alternating lengths of 2 + 1 lane arrangements, improving the horizontal and vertical alignment and provided upgrades to the Woolmers Lane and Leighlands Secondary Road junctions.

 The upgrade of the Midland Highway (Symmons Plains to South of Perth) will deliver significant safety benefits, in particular, a reduction in the incidence of head-on crashes.